Rio de Janeiro, Brazil

 Clark is also a member of the American College of Sports Medicine and the National Strength and Conditioning Association, where he is part of a special interest group that focuses on nutrition, metabolism, and body composition.
 Additionally, Clark recently graduated from the Preparing Tomorrow’s Faculty program at UCF.

-Clark plans to graduate in spring 2021, after which he hopes to pursue an academic career in research and teaching.
+Clark graduated in the summer of 2021, he hopes to pursue an academic career in research and teaching.
 He says that his main goal is “to be able to share acquired research-based knowledge and its practical applications to help advance the strength and conditions profession around the world.”
 Clark hopes that once he becomes a professor, he will be able to become a mentor to his students and help them discover and maximize their strengths, just as his mentors have helped him.